Beeston, Nottinghamshire

-Origins of the name
+Toponymy

 The earliest name of the settlement was Bestune, recorded in the Domesday Book of 1086.
 The name derives from the Old English words bēos (bent-grass) and tūn (farmstead, settlement).
 Although the idea that the name derives from the Old English bēo (bee) is popular locally, this is impossible as the plural form of bēo would be bēon, resulting in an "n" to historical spellings of the name.
 The local pastures are still referred to in the name Beeston Rylands.

 The putative "bee" derivation encouraged the notion of Beeston as a "hive of industry".
 The bee was adopted as the emblem of the town council.
 Beehives appear carved in the brick of the town-hall exterior, and in 1959 three bees were included in the coat of arms adopted by Beeston and Stapleford Urban District Council.
 The College of Arms included long grasses entwined with meadow crocuses in the arms as an alternative canting arms on the likelier origin as "farmstead where bent-grass grows."
 With the formation of Broxtowe District (later Borough) Council in 1974, the bees were retained on its coat of arms.
 The bee tradition continues – litter bins and other street furniture in the High Road are decorated in black and gold with a bee symbol on each.
-There is a sculpture in the High Road of a man sitting next to a beehive, popularly known as the "Bee-man", "the man of Beeston", etc., though officially called "The Beeston Seat".
+There is a sculpture in the High Road of a man sitting next to a beehive, popularly known as the "Bee-man", "the man of Beeston", etc., though officially called "The Beeston Seat."
 The sculptor was Sioban Coppinger in 1987, modelling a friend, Stephen Hodges, for his "timeless ability to exude calm when all else are succumbing to stress."

 History

 Domesday

-In Bestune at the Conquest, the Saxons Alfag, Alwine and UIchel had three manors consisting of three carucates of land assessed.
-These were taken from them and given to William Peverel, lord of Nottingham Castle, who had in his demesne two plough teams, 17 bond tenants called villeins, unable to leave the estate without the lord's consent, each farming some 15 acre of arable, and one ordinary tenant or sochman.
+In Bestune at the time of the Conquest, the Saxons Alfag, Alwine, and UIchel held three manors, comprising three carucates of assessed land.
+Following the Norman victory, these were confiscated and granted to William Peverel, lord of Nottingham Castle, who had in his demesne two plough teams, 17 bond tenants called villeins, unable to leave the estate without the lord's consent, each farming some 15 acre of arable land, and one ordinary tenant or sochman.
 Together they had nine plough teams.
 There were 24 acre of meadow.
 The annual yield of the estate was 30 shillings.